bwmccoy/Big-Ideas-Final-Project/README.md

 # CMPINF 0010 Final Project
 Team name:
 By Brandon McCoy (bwm38@pitt.edu), Derek Eppinger (dje27@pitt.edu), and Ryan Novak (ryn14@pitt.edu)

 ### Which Neighborhood In Pittsburgh Is Most Livable?
-Our project was to find the most livable neighborhood in Pittsburgh based on affordability, walkability, and safety.
+Our project was to find the most livable neighborhood in Pittsburgh based on three metrics: affordability, walkability, and safety.

 ### Datasets Used:
 - Brandon (for getting walk scores and linking them to each neighborhood):